-St. Catherine Laboure (1806 - 1879), a nun of the Daughters of Charity, had apparitions of Our Lady in 1830 at their motherhouse in Paris.
+The Miraculous Medal, previously named Mary's Immaculate Conception, was made following instructions of Our Lady in her apparitions in 1830 to St. Catherine Laboure (1806 - 1879), a nun of the Daughters of Charity at their motherhouse in Paris.

 Jesus then said, "Take care not to be deceived, for many will come claiming my title and saying, 'I am he, the Messiah; the time is at hand.'
 Do not follow them.
 When you hear of wars and troubled times, don't be frightened; for all this must happen first, even though the end is not so soon."